 - We fish to share with our families and friends, that is our biggest motivation, something very simple from the beginning of time: hunting for food and survival, nothing more.

-Of course it is a fact that not everything with spearfishing is harmony and we must also consider the following principles, and this is something I want my fellow spearofishers to read carefully out there:
+Of course, it is a fact that not everything with spearfishing is harmony and we must also consider the following principles, and this is something I want my fellow spearfishers to read carefully out there:

 - Respect the minimum sizes: Read before jumping into the water.
 Learn about the permitted species and minimum sizes for each one.

 - Do not you fish in protected areas: simple, respect the parks and natural sanctuaries for ocean wildlife so we can always enjoy it and it can always recover.

 - No tanks: Simple, if you can’t dive then don’t dive, spearfishing has to be done while Freediving means you are holding your breath, otherwise it’s illegal and absolutely non-sustainable.

 - Stop thinking in pounds: Especially with octopus and lobster, both in the no catch list for the Colombian Caribbean.
 Instead of thinking in 10 pounds of octopus or lobster (catching 20 animals, ½ pound each) think on 2 pieces, 5 pounds each.

 - Observe: We have that power, a power that other fishermen do not, and in the wise words of Peter Parker’s uncle Ben: “With great power comes great responsibility.”
 I once saw 2 large groupers that were moving in a curious/funny way, the first thing I thought is that I was very lucky and engaged, then I saw again and understood that they were in a dance of mating and left the lovers alone.
 If you see a lobster make sure they don’t have eggs.
 Also, observe that animals are not on the red list